-“With the July 2022 target implementation date fast approaching, we must ensure that a crisis services continuum—consisting of call centers, mobile crisis units, and crisis stabilizations programs--is solidified in all states.
+“With the one-year anniversary of 988, we must still ensure that a crisis services continuum—consisting of call centers, mobile crisis units, and crisis stabilizations programs--is solidified in all states.
 This immediate intervention increases the ability of individuals to recover from crises and assists to keep them out of future crises, and I am pleased our bill provides funding for the full crisis services continuum, ” said Congresswoman Napolitano.
-“We must all spread the word to individuals and the media, not only so they are aware of 9-8-8, but to help continue to reduce stigma.
-I am proud to join my colleagues in introducing this legislation to help save lives.”
+“We must all continue to spread the word to individuals and the media, not only so they are aware of 988, but to help continue to reduce stigma.
+I am proud to join my colleagues in reintroducing this legislation to help save lives.”

 America is experiencing a growing mental health crisis.
-Suicide is the 10th leading cause of death in the U.S., and 2nd leading cause of death for people ages 10-34. in 2020, there was a 31% increase in mental health-related visits to emergency rooms in children aged 12 to 17.
+Suicide is the 11th leading cause of death in the U.S., and 2nd leading cause of death for people ages 10-34. in 2020, there was a 31% increase in mental health-related visits to emergency rooms in children aged 12 to 17.
 On average, there are 132 suicides per day.

-- Solidifies funding for the 988 national hotline and a national backup system to ensure a timely 24/7 response to callers anywhere in the country.
+- Solidifies funding for 988 regional and local call centers to ensure a timely 24/7 response to callers anywhere in the country.

-- Provides funding for community-based crisis response, including local call centers, mobile crisis teams and crisis centers.
+- Provides funding for community-based crisis response, including mobile crisis teams and crisis centers.

 - Supports crisis workforce development with increased funding for training and scholarship opportunities.

 - Increases access to care by requiring that all health insurance plans cover crisis services.

 - Implements a national suicide prevention awareness campaign in partnership with a wide array of stakeholders.

 The legislation is supported by more than 60 organizations including mental health advocates, clinical and medical professionals, state and local government officials, civil rights advocates, veterans, and more.